Politically exposed person

 In financial regulation, a politically exposed person (PEP) is one who has been entrusted with a prominent public function.
-A PEP generally presents a higher risk for potential involvement in bribery and corruption by virtue of his or her position and the influence that the person may hold.
+A PEP generally presents a higher risk for potential involvement in bribery and corruption by virtue of their position and the influence they may hold.
 The terms "politically exposed person" and senior foreign political figure are often used interchangeably, particularly in international forums.

-Definition by the Financial Action Task Force on Money Laundering
+FATF definition

-While there is no global definition of a PEP, most countries have based their definitions on the 2003 Financial Action Task Force on Money Laundering (FATF) standard, as for example the Swiss financial market regulator in 2011, which quoted it as "the global standard" or the Australian government in 2015.

-FATF is an international inter-governmental body, founded in 1989 on the initiative of the G7 and hosted by the OECD, to set standards and promote implementing measures against money laundering, financing of terrorism and financing of proliferation of weapons of mass destruction to preserve the integrity of the global financial system.
+While there is no global definition of a PEP, many countries base their definitions on those from the Financial Action Task Force on Money Laundering (FATF) from 2013.
+The FATF is an international body, founded in 1989 on the initiative of the G7 and hosted by the OECD, that sets standards and promotes the implementation of measures against money laundering, terrorism financing and financing of proliferation of weapons of mass destruction to preserve the integrity of the global financial system.

-In February 2012, the FATF's latest definition of politically exposed persons (PEP), revised from 2003, is as follows:
+Since February 2012, the FATF's latest definition of PEPs, revised from 2003, has been as follows: